abcdigital/frontend-coding-exercise/README.md

 ## Summary

 Implement an auto-complete field that uses suburb information from postcodeapi.com.au to suggest suburb names and allow the user to make a suggestion.
-This design is similar to the input seen on https://iview.abc.net.au or https://google.com.
+This design is similar to the input seen on https://google.com or the [ABC homepage](www.abc.net.au) location selector component.

 ## Scope